 Globally, nearly 2 million new cases of breast cancer and over 600,000 breast cancer deaths were recorded in 2018 (Bray et al 2018, Breast Cancer Research Foundation 2018).
 Biomarkers such as hormone receptors (HR, including estrogen receptor [ER] and progesterone receptor [PR]) and human epidermal growth factor-2 (HER2) are commonly evaluated to determine the optimal approach to manage breast cancer.
 According to United States (US) Surveillance, Epidemiology, and End Results (SEER) program data, HR-positive (HR+), HER2-negative (HER2-) breast cancer cases accounts for approximately 73% of all breast cancer cases (Howlader et al 2014).
-Further analysis of SEER program data found that HR+, HER2-, locally advanced or metastatic breast cancer accounts for 8-9% of all female breast cancers in women aged \geq 50 years.
+Further analysis of SEER program data found that HR+, HER2-, locally advanced or metastatic breast cancer accounts for 8% to 9% of all female breast cancers in women aged ≥50 years.

 Male breast cancer is a rare disease, which has different clinicopathological and immunohistochemical features to female breast cancer, accounting for about 0.98% and 1.18% of breast cancer morbidity and mortality, respectively (Xie et al 2019).
-The incidence of male breast cancer has increased in the past few decades by 20-25% and continues to rise.
+The incidence of male breast cancer has increased in the past few decades by 20% to 25% and continues to rise.
 The prognosis is worse than that of female patients due to older age and advanced stage at diagnosis.
-Metastatic breast cancer accounts for 7 to 9% of all breast cancers in male patients (Harlan et al 2010, Hong et al 2016), with HR+ and HER2- breast cancer accounting for 52% of male breast cancer (Harlan et al 2010).
+Metastatic breast cancer accounts for 7% to 9% of all breast cancers in male patients (Harlan et al 2010, Hong et al 2016), with HR+ and HER2- breast cancer accounting for 52% of male breast cancer (Harlan et al 2010).
+The phosphatidylinositol-3-kinase (PI3K) pathway is commonly activated in HR+ breast cancer and has been implicated in endocrine therapy resistance (Miller et al 2011).
+Approximately 40% of HR+, HER2- breast cancers harbor gain-of-function mutations in the PIK3CA gene, which encodes the α -isoform of the catalytic subunit (p110 α) of PI3K, leading to hyperactivation of the PI3K pathway (Cancer Genome Atlas Network 2012).
+These pathways influence cellular functions such as growth, death, and proliferation (Fruman et al 2017).